wp-plugins/nomorecaptchas/readme.txt

 To get your License Key, register your site with us at http://nomorecaptchas.com/register/.
 As soon as you do, we'll send you a license key and a unique download link.

 Registering allows us to create a unique key for your site that will make your NoMoreCaptchas keeps spam bots away and only allows humans through the door.

-= If I'm using the free version, do I still have to register? = Yes.
-In order to ensure your site is protected, we must open access to our cloud-based service to your site.
-In order to do that, we need to know you want to connect to us.
-Please take a moment to register.
-It really takes just a minute or two!

 = Is NoMoreCaptchas compatible with BuddyPress? =
 Yes.
 We have tested it up to the latest release (BuddyPress 2.0) and it is compatible.